NotARoomba/SimpleFlightController/GUIDE.md

 ![STM32CubeMX I2C Enabled](assets/stm32cubemx_i2c_enabled.png)

-Also, be sure to select the pins on either side for the battery charger interrupt and select pins.
+Also, be sure to select pins on either side for the battery charger interrupt and chip enable pins.
 The BQ_INT pin should be set as a GPIO_EXTIx (x is any number) pin as this lets the STM32 know that this pin is going to be an interrupt pin.

 ![STM32CubeMX BQ_INT GPIO Configuration](assets/stm32cubemx_bq_int_gpio.png)

 For BQ_CE, make sure that there's a pin set to GPIO_Output.
 According to the datasheet, when the pin is low, charging is on, and when it's high, the battery doesn't charge.
-We can change this later in the code and is for further customization in case you don't want the battery charge controller running during flight.
+We can change this later in the code for further customization in case you don't want the battery charge controller running during flight.

 ![STM32CubeMX BQ_CE GPIO Configuration](assets/stm32cubemx_bq_ce_gpio.png)

-**MAKE SURE TO ADD THE INTERRUPT PIN FOR THE BMP580**
+**MAKE SURE TO ADD THE INTERRUPT PIN FOR THE BMP580.**

 When selecting an interrupt, if it deletes another interrupt, choose another pin as some interrupts use multiple pins.